themostclueless/qeaml.github.io/pages/nwge.md

 ### Data loading

-Since nwge is not currently publically available, I cannot link to the lengthy data system documentation here.
+Since nwge is not currently publicly available, I cannot link to the lengthy data system documentation here.

-In short: the data system is based around queues, which allow the engine to only load data while not in the middle of game playe -- most often during state changes.
+In short: the data system is based around queues, which allow the engine to only load data while not in the middle of game play -- most often during state changes.
 The data system also provides access to bundle files for storing game data and stores for persistent game data storage (game files, settings etc.).